cabrilliant/prononuciaton_helper/README.md

 # Pronunciation Helper
 This plugin will show official pronunciation of words in dialogue with npcs.

-Currently, it will only show the pronunciation in brackets during NPC or player dialogue.
+It additonally supports the option to add right click menu options to eligible items and NPC's.

 All pronunciations are taken from Runescape official pronunciation guide: https://runescape.wiki/w/Transcript:Pronunciation_guide

 ![dynamicswap](Assets/dynamic.gif)